ericproffitt/TopicModelsVB.jl/README.md

 We can see that, on average, our model ranks the true hidden reader in the top 9% of all non-readers for each document.

-We can also take a look at the top recommendations for a particular document(s):
+Let's also take a look at the top recommendations for a particular document(s):

 ```julia
 testukeys[1] # = 216